 FODMAPs, which stands for Fermentable, Oligosaccharides, Disaccharides, Monosaccharides, & Polyols, are a group of sugars that are unable to be completely digested or absorbed in our intestines.
 As they pass through the digestive system, FODMAPs move very slowly, attract water, and are fermented by gut bacteria, causing gas in the large intestine.
 This extra gas and water causes pain and discomfort in the intestinal walls.

 What Happens When You Eat FODMAPs?

-When FODMAPs are eaten, they move slowly through the small intestine attracting water.
+When FODMAPs are consumed, they move slowly through the small intestine, attracting water.
 When they reach the large intestine, gut bacteria use the FODMAPs as a fuel source to survive.
 The bacteria rapidly ferment FODMAPs, producing gas as a result.

-FODMAPs can be found in a large variety of foods, such as fruits, vegetables, breads, cereals, nuts, legumes and sweets or candy.
+FODMAPs can be found in a large variety of foods, such as fruits, vegetables, breads, cereals, nuts, legumes, and sweets or candy.
 Careful laboratory analysis is needed to understand the FODMAP content of food.
-The team at Monash University are experts at measuring the FODMAP content of foods.
-They distribute this information about the FODMAP content of food using their mobile phone app, the Monash University FODMAP Diet App.
-The app uses a simple traffic light rating system to indicate whether foods are low, moderate or high in FODMAPs.
+The team at Monash University is skilled at measuring the FODMAP content of foods, and they distribute this information using their mobile phone app, the Monash University FODMAP Diet App.
+The app uses a simple traffic light rating system to indicate whether foods are low, moderate, or high in FODMAPs.

 Learn more about FODMAPs and download the app here.